CGI-FR/IoT-Hub-Portal/dev-guide.md

 1. The IoT Hub portal uses the Azure IoT Hub REST API to retrieve the data.
 1. The IoT Hub portal uses the Azure Device Provisioning Service to manage IoT Edge devices.
 1. The IoT Hub portal uses the Azure Storage account to store the device models configuration (Images, Commands, etc.).
-1. The IoT Hub portal uses the LoRa Key Management Facade to send the Cloud to Device messages for LoRa devices.
+1. The IoT Hub portal uses the LoRa Key Management Facade to send Cloud to Device (C2D) messages to LoRa devices.
-1. The LoRa Key Management Facade uses the Redis to store its cached data.
+1. The LoRa Key Management Facade uses Redis to store its cached data.
-1. The LoRa Key Management Facade uses the Azure IoT Hub REST API to retrieve the LoRa device keys and send the C2D messages.
+1. The LoRa Key Management Facade uses the Azure IoT Hub REST API to retrieve the LoRa device keys and send C2D messages.

-> Note: for more information about the LoRa Key Management Facade, see the [Azure IoT Edge LoRaWAN Starter Kit](https://azure.github.io/iotedge-lorawan-starterkit) page.
+> Note: For more information about the LoRa Key Management Facade, see the [Azure IoT Edge LoRaWAN Starter Kit](https://azure.github.io/iotedge-lorawan-starterkit) page.

 ## IoT Hub Portal Configuration

 By deploying the IoT Hub Portal, the user can configure the IoT Hub and the LoRaWAN network.

-Since the IoT Hub Portal is deployed as a Docker container.
-The application settings are configurable in the environment variables.
+Since the IoT Hub Portal is deployed as a Docker container, the application settings can be configured with environment variables.

 #### Application settings

 Here are different settings that the user can configure:

 * **OIDC__Authority**: The OpenID Connect issuer.
-* **OIDC__MetadataUrl**: The OpenID Connect metadata URL (aka: .well-known/openid-configuration).
+* **OIDC__MetadataUrl**: The OpenID Connect metadata URL (e.g. `.well-known/openid-configuration`).
 * **OIDC__ClientId**: The OpenID Connect client ID for the Web UI.
 * **OIDC__ApiClientId**: The OpenID Connect client ID for the API.
 * **OIDC__Scope**: The OpenID Connect scope that represents the portal API.